blakeblackshear/frigate/docs/docs/configuration/genai.md

     car: "Label the primary vehicle in these images with just the name of the company if it is a delivery vehicle, or the color make and model."
 ```

 Prompts can also be overriden at the camera level to provide a more detailed prompt to the model about your specific camera, if you desire.
+By default, descriptions will be generated for all tracked objects and all zones.
+But you can also optionally specify `objects` and `required_zones` to only generate descriptions for certain tracked objects or zones.

 ```yaml
 cameras: